-The festival consists of hundreds of exhibitors, multiple stages of entertainment showcasing tremendous artists, and of course the world famous Lexington style barbecue!
+The festival consists of hundreds of exhibitors, multiple stages of free entertainment showcasing tremendous artists, and of course the world famous Lexington style barbecue!
+Bear in mind this is not a barbecue tasting competition.
+Instead, local restaurants band together to serve up the volume of Lexington style barbecue that the crowds draw.

-Bigger and better than ever, the 30th Annual Festival held in 2013 demonstrated why the Barbecue Festival has been recognized as one of the Top Ten Food Festivals in the U.S.A. by Travel and Leisure Magazine and as one of the Top Ten Great Places to Celebrate Food by USA Today!
-The following photos from the 2013 festival were shared courtesy of Donnie Roberts/The Dispatch.
+Bigger and better than ever, the 30th Annual Festival held in 2013 demonstrated why the Barbecue Festival has also been recognized as one of the Top Ten Food Festivals in the U.S.A. by Travel and Leisure Magazine and as one of the Top Ten Great Places to Celebrate Food by USA Today!

 BBQ Capital Cook-off

-Held annually in April, the Kansas City Barbecue Society sanctioned BBQ Capital Cook-Off is a two day event that has attracted more than 45,000 visitors to Uptown Lexington, serving as the ideal complement to Lexington's signature annual Barbecue Festival in October.
-The competition is stiff with as many as 77 teams competing for a $15,900 prize purse, with the recent addition of the Old North State Series.
+Held annually in April, the Kansas City Barbecue Society sanctioned BBQ Capital Cook-Off attracts more than 45,000 visitors to Uptown Lexington.
+The two day event serves as the ideal complement to Lexington's signature annual Barbecue Festival in October.
+The competition is stiff with as many as 73 teams competing for approximately $17,000 prize purse, especially with the addition of the Old North State Series.
 Previous events have brought competitors from as far away as Australia.
-The BBQ Capital Cook-off is a fund raising event held by Uptown Lexington, Inc. and sponsored by the Bank of the Carolinas.
-The event includes live music, activities for children, food vendors, and the Southern Gateway Wine Festival, showcasing wine from area vineyards.
+The BBQ Capital Cook-off is a fund raising event held by Uptown Lexington, Inc..
+The event includes live music, activities for children, food vendors, and the Southern Gateway Wine Festival showcasing wine from area vineyards.

-Congratulations to all 2014 winners!
-"Smokin' Skullies", a local team from Raleigh, North Carolina, was named the Grand Champion of the Fourth Annual BBQ Capital Cook-off.
-Hats off to all participants for their hard work!
+Third time winner in Lexington, "Two Old Men and a Grill", a local team from Cherryville, North Carolina, was named the Grand Champion of the Fifth Annual BBQ Capital Cook-off.
+Lexington welcomes and congratulates all participants in this signature event!

 Multicultural Festival and Fantastic 4th of July Festival